validator/validator/README.md

     default: [unset; checker does no message filtering]

-#### --filterpattern _PATTERN_
+#### --filterpattern _REGEXP_

-    Specifies a regular-expression pattern.
-Any error message or warning message that matches the pattern is filtered out (dropped/suppressed).
+    Specifies a regular expression.
+Any error message or warning message that matches the regular expression is filtered out (dropped/suppressed).

+    As with all other vnu.jar options, this option may only be specified once.
+    So to filter multiple error messages or warning messages, you must provide a single regular expression that will match all the messages.
+The typical way to do that for regular expressions is to OR multiple patterns together using the "|" character.

     default: [unset; checker does no message filtering]